-White-beaked dolphins have greatly interested Caroline Weir since she first encountered the species in The Minches of Scotland during 1998.
-The species is endemic to the North Atlantic Ocean, where it inhabits high-latitude temperate and cold-water regions as far north as the pack-ice and as far south as France and Cape Cod.
+White-beaked dolphins are endemic to the North Atlantic Ocean, where they inhabit high-latitude temperate and cold-water regions as far north as the pack-ice and as far south as France and Cape Cod.
 Their scientific name, Lagenorhynchus albirostris, refers to the white (albi-) beak (rostrum) which is one of their most characteristic features (though the beaks of some individuals are grey).

 Weir, C.R., MacLeod, C.D. and Calderan, S. V. (2009).
 Fine-scale habitat use by white-beaked and common dolphins in the Minch (Scotland, UK): evidence for interspecific competition or coexistence?
 Journal of the Marine Biological Association of the United Kingdom, 89(5): 951–960.

 MacLeod, C.D., Weir, C.R., Santos, M.B. and Dunn, T.E.
 (2008).
 Temperature-based summer habitat partitioning between white-beaked and common dolphins around the United Kingdom and Republic of Ireland.
 Journal of the Marine Biological Association of the United Kingdom, 88: 1193–1198.